Skip to main content

 Not-so-Good Fits

-Progressive may be a household name, but you may find they’re not a good fit for your insurance needs for one or more of the following reasons.
+Progressive may be a household name, but you may find they’re not suitable for your insurance requirements for one or more of the following reasons.

 While Progressive offers comprehensive coverage for trailers, other carriers tend to fold that coverage into an auto policy.
 Progressive requires you to purchase a separate, relatively inexpensive policy for things like campers and utility trailers.
-If you don’t want to see a separate bill for your trailer, Progressive may not be a good fit for you.
+If you don’t want to see a separate bill for your trailer, Progressive may not be suitable for you.

 If you or any household member had to seek medical attention following an auto accident, which tapped into your PIP/no-fault coverage in the last three years, Progressive will rate you based on that.
 During the quote process, you’ll likely see a higher quoted premium from Progressive than competing insurers.